songdan1988git/Web3-collaboration/grants/speculative/Bullet-Zokrates.md

 ## Development Roadmap
-The milestones are spread out over a total of 2 months as following:
+The milestones are spread out over a total of almost 3 months as following:

+* M1: Realize a new Zokrates module in which the proof-of-concept implementation uses the parachain (3 weeks)

-* M1: Implementation a new Zokrates called Bullet-Zokrates based on the Bullet-proof protocol refer to Zokrates (4 weeks)
+* M2: Implementation a Zokrates called Bullet-Zokrates based on the Bullet-proof protocol based on the result of M1 (4 weeks)

-* M2: Construct toolchain for the parachain in polkadot (4 week)
+* M3: Construct toolchain for the parachain in polkadot (4 week)

+In the long term, on one hand,  we will do more enhancement of our toolchain to be compatible with other circuit generation languages , on the other hand, we will do more research on the method of optimization of the bullet-proof.